Tarokh-Yaghoubi/C/README.md

-# C
+# C programming

-This repository belongs to C programming .
+C programs i write will be pushed here ,